 Teaching mathematical problem solving to your students is a crucial element of mathematical understanding.
 They must be able to decipher word problems and recognize the correct operation to use in order to solve the problem correctly (rather than freaking out as soon as they see a mathematical problem in words!!!).
 But what is the best strategy for embedding this knowledge into your students?
 Enter the Bar Model Method.

-What is the Bar Model?
+What Is a Bar Model?

-Introducing the Bar Model: an explicit teaching and learning strategy for problem solving.
+Introducing the Bar Model: an explicit teaching and learning strategy for problem-solving.
 It can be applied to all operations, including multiplication and division!

 Developed in Singapore in the 1980s, the Bar Model has been credited with accelerating Singapore primary students to be ‘among the best mathematical problem solvers in the world‘.

 The Bar Model combines the concrete (drawings) and the abstract (algorithms or equations), to help the student solve the problem.

 - The length of the bar represents the quantity.